Skip to content

 Study Scope

-The scope of work of the Ketchikan Gateway Borough Risk MAP Study includes (see also the map below):
+The scope of work of the Ketchikan Gateway Borough Risk MAP Study included (see also the map below):

 • A detailed coastal flood hazard analysis (34 miles with 12 proposed transects of Tongass Narrows/Gulf of Alaska) including the collection of storm surge (coastal hydrology) and overland wave height analysis (coastal hydraulics), as well as floodplain boundaries for 1-percent and 0.2-percent-annual-chance (100- and 500-year) flood events.